-The Illinois Township Association of Senior Citizen Services Committees awards Rich Township the 2022 Township of the Year at its Annual Awards Breakfast at the Township Officials of Illinois Educational Conference
+The Illinois Township Association of Senior Citizen Services Committees awards Rich Township at its 2023 Annual Awards Breakfast at the Township Officials of Illinois Educational Conference

 A Message from Supervisor Calvin Jordan

 I am overcome with dual emotions.
 I am hopeful for the fresh possibilities that the new year has in store for us as a Township.
 Moreover, I am gratified for all that we have achieved this year—and, oh, what we have achieved!
 At the outset of 2022, we were just beginning to focus on our new normal after two years in the shadow of COVID-19.
 I could not have imagined that a year that began with cautiously optimistic efforts to regain a sense of normalcy would culminate with our beloved Township being named Township of the Year.

 Collectively, our dedicated staff, Board of Trustees and constitutional officers worked tirelessly to not only maintain but exceed the level of service that Township residents have grown to expect.
 Additionally, we have strengthened connections with the individual municipalities that comprise the Township and established strategic collaborations with various area businesses and agencies.